Condo Insurance

 • What does condo insurance cover vs HOA insurance?

-Your HOA's policy covers the exterior and common areas; your condo policy covers everything inside your unit, your belongings, and your liability.
+The HOA's policy covers the exterior and common areas; your condo policy covers everything inside your unit, your belongings, and your liability.

 HO-6 is the standard policy form for condo owners, covering interiors, contents, liability, and more.